opencluster/design/Trellis/Hosts.md

 ## Host Configuration

-When a Host is first initialised several keys is stored on the server.
+When a Host is first initialised several keys are stored on the server.
 However, the [node](../Nodes/Nodes.md) config comes from the controller.
 Some config can be marked as secure and volatile, which means that if the server is restarted, it must get the information from the controller.
 These nodes cannot reboot and get all the information they need to continue working.
 If the Host is compromised, there should not be any files on the system that have security keys.

 It may be more convenient to have the passwords on the server, so that when it restarts, it can automatically continue to function, but that reduces it security somewhat.